 Corrosion can be an issue for snowblowers in some states.
 Salt is, as you know, a metal killer.
 Salt dragged onto your driveway can cause trouble for your snowblower if not thoroughly cleaned at the end of the season.
 Moisture and salt will happily eat your snowblower over the storage period.

-A power wash at the end of the season allows dry and coat the metal components with Dupont Teflon coating, (or try WD40).
-These work to protect from dampness and not just the metal, dampness can affect the electrics of the engine.
+Power wash (low pressure) at the end of the season and allow dry, then coat the metal components with Dupont Teflon coating (or try WD40).
+These work to protect from dampness and not just the metal; dampness can affect the electrics of the engine.

 Top Snowblower maintenance tips: